 NOTE: Steps 7-9 are optional.
 The UAV could stay registered to the 3GPP network.

+Editor’s Note: the need for de-registering the UAV is FFS.

 6.X.4 Impacts on existing entities and interfaces

 - AMF - UTM communication needs to be defined.

 - Optionally, a new 5GMM cause code can be defined for authentication revocation of UAV(s).

+Editor’s Note: the need for a 5GMM cause code for an aspect that is purely application layer (authorization to fly) is FFS.